V4Fire/Client/src/components/base/b-bottom-slide/README.md

         {{ text }}
 ```

-Alternatively, you can use a string name to render the specific template.
+Alternatively, you can use a string name to render a specific template.

-These are just two of the many approaches that the `V4Fire` framework gives you to use that kind of component.
-There are many more options you can think of to cover your needs.

 ## Slots

-The component supports the default slot to provide a content.
+The component supports the `default` slot - use this slot to provide a content.

 ```
 < b-bottom-slide